paulirish/numderscore/Readme.md

      </match>
 ```

-Here's some other documentation about using stylistic sets in various applications:
- - https://github.com/tonsky/FiraCode/wiki/How-to-enable-stylistic-sets   (just change `ss01` to `dgsp`)

-Or if all of that is too much hassle or isn't working out right, just bake it
+Or if all of that is too much hassle or isn't working out right, just bake
-in as the default, by passing `--feature-name=calt` to the patcher.
+in `dgsp` as the default, by passing `--feature-name=calt` to the patcher.